DivyamGarg-code/YoutubeClone/README.md

 # Youtube Clone

-- Developed the youtube clone including multiple features
+Developed the youtube clone including multiple features

+# Features

 - Header
 - Sidebar
 - SearchBar
     - use search API
     - Optimization
         - used debouncing effect to reduce the API calls
         - cached the search results in the redux store so as not to make API calls for repeated searchQuery
         - will try to implement LRU cache ie storing only the [50] results storing the most recently used data while removing the least recently used data if the object key's size>50
 - Watch Page
 - Nested Comments
     - Populated the n level nested data through recursion
 - Live Chat
     - used the set interval function to implement the short polling effect
     - used faker library which generates random data and add to the list of comments after a specific interval so to show the the live chat effect
     - user can also comment in the chat box
 - Dark Mode
     - Stored the theme[light/dark] in the redux store changing the color based upon the condition

 Cache: